maxlebedev/maleficer/README.md

     - sqlite db for storing current lvl value, rng seed for lvls, etc
     - the ecs.remove syntax is awkward, but overwriting self.entities state inf ilter necessitates it for now
     - callbacks are a violation of ECS. consider avoiding them somehow
+        * the things that are now callbacks can be Small Procs, with a guard
+        * for nav menu items, a NavButton cmponent with a *to* arg for phase
+            + these having to coexist with current buttons might be too complex?
+            + the car select buttons are both
     - lots of DRY in the NPC proc
     - bresenham_ray should *really* be under test
     - Should Position comps be immutable?